-- Ask the students to get up on screen the material in question. - Ask the students to save the material.

-If possible, Print off the offending material straight away.

-- > If possible and with the student's agreement a screen capture image may be able to be sent to the staff's school email account - > Inform a Senior Leadership team member and pass them your information.
+- Ask the students to get up on screen the material in question. - > Ask the students to save the material.
+If possible, Print off the offending material straight away. - > If possible and with the student's agreement a screen capture image may be able to be sent to the staff's school email account - > Inform a member of the Senior Leadership team and pass them the information that you have.

-Normal anti-bullying procedures to interview students and to make statements will then be followed particularly if a child protection issue is presented.
+Normal anti-bullying procedures to interview students and to record statements will then be followed particularly if a child protection issue is presented.